ubccr/ccrdocs/pages/portals/ood.md

     You do not need to list toolchain dependencies multiple times.
 If the modules you want to use all depend on the same toolchain, you can list that one time at the start of your list.
 Note that the `foss` toolchain contains GCC and other packages.
 The `gcccore` toolchain only contains GCC, while the `gcc` toolchain contains `gcccore` and additional packages.
 You can test loading modules on the command line prior to attempting to use them with a Jupyter Notebook to ensure the order you specify works.

 **Accessing a virtual environment from Jupyter**
-In order to access a [virtual environment](../howto/python.md#virtual-environments) you've created within Jupyter, you must install `ipykernel` in the virtual environment and [create a kernel](../howto/python.md#jupyter-kernels).
+In order to access a [virtual environment](../howto/python.md#virtual-environments) you've created within the Jupyter Notebook/Lab app, you must install `ipykernel` in the virtual environment and [create a kernel](../howto/python.md#jupyter-kernels).

 #### Jupyter App for Containers

 The "Jupyter Lab/Notebook - Containers" interactive app allows users to utilize [container workflows](../howto/containerization.md#example-gpu-container-workflow) with Jupyter.
-Users must specify the full path and name of an Apptainer container which has Jupyter installed within it.
+Users must specify the full path and name of an Apptainer container which must have Jupyter installed within it.
 Many official NVIDIA containers, particularly those in the [NVIDIA NGC catalog](https://catalog.ngc.nvidia.com/containers) for deep learning and data science (i.e. PyTorch and TensorFlow), include Jupyter or JupyterLab.
 These containers are preconfigured to provide an accelerated, GPU-ready environment for developing and running Jupyter notebooks.
+We highly recommend using the NVIDIA provided containers for the most up-to-date software, rather than CCR's older software modules.
 When using a virtual environment with a container, be sure to install `ipykernel` and [create a kernel](../howto/python.md#jupyter-kernels) to access the virtual environment within Jupyter.

 **None of the OnDemand applications work with the `arm64` partition.
 Users must use [interactive or batch jobs](../hpc/jobs.md#running-jobs) for these nodes.**

 #### Matlab App

 Matlab is available to UB faculty, staff, and students through the university's site license.
+Matlab is not available to industry customers.
 It can be run on the command line via a [batch job](../hpc/jobs.md#running-applications-on-the-clusters), launching the GUI from an [interactive desktop](#desktop-interactive-apps) session, or using the Matlab interactive app in OnDemand.
 When using the interactive app, select which version of Matlab you'd like to run from the drop down menu.
 When the job launches on a node, the Matlab GUI will display automatically.

 #### RStudio App

 The RStudio interactive app in OnDemand allows the user to select where or how to launch RStudio.
 Users can select from a drop down menu that includes CCR's default R installation or containerized options.
 CCR provides 4 additional versions of R, RStudio, and Bioconductor via containers from [Bioconductor](https://hub.docker.com/u/bioconductor).
 Alternatively, users may choose to utilize their own container for launching RStudio.
 You may download alternate versions from Bioconductor or create your own.
-As long as the container includes the RStudio application, it should launch the GUI properly.
+As long as the container includes the RStudio application, it should launch the GUI properly when using this app.
 When using your own container image, please enter the full path and name of the Apptainer image you'd like to use.
-For information on containers, please refer [here](../howto/containerization.md).
+Refer to CCR's [container documentation](../howto/containerization.md) for more information.

 !!!
 Danger "R library installation"
     Recent versions of R require libraries which are version locked.
 To ensure any libraries you install are only available to the R version you installed them with, this app automatically uses the `$HOME/Rlibs/<IMAGE_TAG>` directory.
 If that doesn't exist, it is automatically created.